AutoPas/AutoPas/docs/userdoc/Testing.md

 | `gdb --args`        | Launches the debugger.
 Everything that follows is treated as arguments to `gdb`.                                                                                                                                                   |

 ## Creating Coverage Reports
 The following commands can be used to create a coverage report in the form of HTML output.
 Please note that this is only supported with GCC, and debugging mode must be enabled to create coverage reports.
+Furthermore, LCOV version >= 2.0 must be installed.

 ```bash
 cd $BUILD_DIR